spacetelescope/jwst/docs/jwst/cube_build/main.rst

   The 3 sub-ranges that a channel is divided into.
 These are designated as *Short (A)*, *Medium (B)*, and *Long (C)*.

 ``Band``
-  For **MIRI**, "band" is one of the 12 contiguous wavelength intervals (four channels times three sub-channels each) into which the spectral range of the MRS is divided.
+  For **MIRI**, ``band`` is one of the 12 contiguous wavelength intervals (four channels times three sub-channels each) into which the spectral range of the MRS is divided.
 Each band has a unique channel/sub-channel combination.
 For example, the shortest wavelength range on MIRI is covered by Band 1-SHORT (aka 1A) and the longest is covered by Band 4-LONG (aka 4C).

+   For **NIRSpec** we define a *band* as a single grating-filter combination, e.g. G140M-F070LP.
+The possible grating/filter combinations for NIRSpec are given in the table below.

 NIRSpec IFU Disperser and Filter Combinations
 +++++++++++++++++++++++++++++++++++++++++++++